-BLACK JESUS EXPERIENCE (BJX) is a nine piece band playing an irresistibly danceable blend of traditional Ethiopian song and 21st Century groove.
-With backgrounds as diverse as the 5 countries the members of BJX hail from, their music reflects the multicultural vibrancy of the band’s hometown, Melbourne, Australia.
+BLACK JESUS EXPERIENCE (BJX) is a ten piece band playing an irresistibly danceable alloy of traditional Ethiopian song and 21st Century groove.
+Like the diverse backgrounds of its members members, BJX’s music reflects the multicultural vibrancy of the band’s hometown, Melbourne, Australia.

 Singer Enushu began entertaining her local community as a child in Addis Ababa.
 Forced to leave Ethiopia, Enushu migrated to Australia bringing hauntingly beautiful compositions inspired by her remarkable life story and the unique vocal traditions of Ethiopia.
 Enushu is joined on vocals by poetic giant and lyrical miracle Mr Monk, Zimbabwe born and Outback bred.